 How did the original audience understand the message?

-The journey we are beginning may significantly re-orient our understanding of Christianity and provide a different framework to understand what changed between the Old and New Testaments.
-But my real hope is to lay a foundation in our lives which allows us to move from a religious, duty-bound Christ follower to a responder of his benevolent grace which is freely bestowed on us without precondition.
+The journey we are beginning may significantly re-orient your understanding of Christianity and provide a different framework to understand what changed between the Old and New Testaments.
+But my real hope is to lay a foundation which allows us to move from a religious, duty-bound Christ follower to a responder of his benevolent grace which is freely bestowed on us without precondition.
 In short, I hope we come away with a paradigm shift as we consider the life and ministry of Christ Jesus and experience a fuller, richer experience responding to the lover of our souls.
-Lastly, some chapters are deeper than others and will require thoughtful meditation.
-Please don’t be in a hurry, I have included a lot of scripture, Take the needed time for meditation and allow the Spirit of God to complete his work.
+Lastly, I’ve been told by friends that a lot of the content requires time, meditation and reading it over more than once.
+Please don’t be in a hurry, I have included a lot of scripture, Take the needed time for meditation and ask the Spirit of God to complete his work.

 Before we dive into the content, I would like to share a bit of my own journey and how I’ve come to embrace the story of Abraham.
 As I write this in 2018, I’ve been a believer nearly forty years and have been actively involved in Bible Study and church life during this time.
 But it wasn’t until the last five or six years that God began to open my eyes to the deeper significance of Abraham’s life.

 In recent years a job loss led me to a different part of the country.
 For nearly five years we had trouble finding a fellowship of believers.
 During this time, it was a dry spiritual climate in our home.
-In addition, there were family issues and job struggles and my own personal struggles.
+In addition, there were family issues and job struggles.
 There were periods where we honestly did not know if we were going to make it.
 All I could do was hang on to the Lord.
-For some reason which I still do not fully understand, I developed an interest in the patriarchs Noah and then Abraham.
-Abraham led me to a deeper study of Galatians, appreciating it’s nuances and complexities.
+For some reason which I still do not fully understand, I developed an interest in the patriarchs; first Noah and then Abraham.
+Abraham led me to a deeper study of Galatians, appreciating its’ nuances and complexities.
 It became apparent that except for a few verses.
 I really did not understand this book.
 Normally, I would study for my own growth and edification, but in this case, the Lord seemed to say it was time to share.
-So in the spirit of sharing, I have included discussion questions at the end of each chapter which you may wish to use in a small group setting.
-I also have discussion notes available for those interested in using this in a group study environment – drop me an email if interested.
+So, in the spirit of sharing, I have included discussion questions at the end of each chapter which you may wish to use in a small group setting.

 Meditation and discussion